 But if they were normal, why have I only noticed them recently?
 Well, that’s because our bodies (and hormones) change over time.
 (Apparently.)

 But does that mean I have the all-clear and I never have to worry again?
-Well, no. I will still have to check the couple of lumps to make sure that they don’t start growing.
+Well, no. I will still have to check a couple of lumps to make sure that they don’t start growing.
 And I will still have to check for new lumps or other changes in my breasts.
 And I suppose I will probably find myself checking more often now.
 At least in the beginning.
-And—hopefully—if I find any more of those little pea-sized lumps, I won’t be as stressed and frightened as I was the first time.
-But I’ll still be sure to have them checked out—just to be sure.
+And hopefully, if I find any more of those little pea-sized lumps, I won’t be as stressed and frightened as I was the first time.
+But I’ll still be sure to have them checked out, just to be sure.

 A couple of things to note: